Samphire

 Jersey, St Helier - Modern European - Restaurant - £££

-Plumb in the middle of bustling St Helier, Jersey's urban entrepôt, Samphire comes as something of a surprise.
-It's a sleek, seductively lit place run with great attention to detail by staff speaking softly enough not to disturb the restful ambience created by sumptuous Prussian blue sofas (no mere banquettes here) in the main dining rooms.
-There's a terrace outside, but on a deserted chilly evening, it's likelier to be populated by smokers than customers.
+Something of a surprise in the centre of bustling St Helier, Jersey's urban entrepôt, Samphire is a sleek, seductively lit place run with great attention to detail by staff speaking softly enough not to disturb the restful ambience created by sumptuous Prussian blue sofas in the main dining rooms.
+There's a terrace outside, but on a deserted chilly evening, it's more likely to be populated by smokers than customers.
 A long window affords views of Tom Radiguet's busy but calm kitchen, where dishes with a strong note of exploratory British modernism are fettled.
-A yolk-yellow crimped tortellino package of gently chillied white crab is a roaring success, topped with diced ginger and surrounded by a purée of the brown meat.
-Monkfish for main arrives in a big, breadcrumbed, deep-fried clod, sitting in a kind of Chinese-themed salsa with lots of vinegary XO and chilli, garnished with daikon and toasted nori – a challenging but inter...

 VENUE DETAILS